 These techniques include:

-Laparoscopic and endoscopic techniques are less invasive than open pyeloplasty but they are associated with a long learning curve for the operator and a long operation time (mean, 245 minutes).
+Laparoscopic and endoscopic techniques are less invasive than open pyeloplasty but they are associated with a long learning curve for the operator and a long operation time (average: 245 minutes).

-To know if you deal with a primary UPJ obstruction or a secondary, a diagnostic dilatation with a common PTA balloon can be done on an out patient base.
+To know if you deal with a primary UPJ obstruction or a secondary, a diagnostic dilatation with a common PTA balloon can be performed on the out-patient base.

-In case a waist in the balloon (visible on X-ray fluoroscopy) does not appear while filling the balloon with contrast medium, it probably is a secondary stenosis, caused by external compression.
+In case a waist in the balloon (visible on X-ray fluoroscopy) does not appear, or disappears at low balloon pressure, while filling the balloon with contrast medium, it probably is a secondary stenosis, caused by external compression.

-In case a waist is visible at higher balloon pressures it’s a primary stenosis caused by intrinsic wall factors.
+In case a waist remains visible at higher balloon pressures it’s most likely a primary stenosis caused by intrinsic wall factors.